Social Sentiment in Times of Crisis

 Given the increasing threat of disinformation and its polarizing effect, tense and uncertain social situations arise.
 A sudden change of mood can have devastating consequences, especially with regard to tendencies that threaten democracy.
 This leads to a rejection not only of individual political decisions, but of the entire political system and its democratic institutions.

-The attack on the Reichstag building (2020) or the storming of the U.S. Capitol (2021) illustrate the simultaneity of the polarizing moments threatening democracy in Germany and the United States and show how important it is to get a better picture of these tendencies threatening the democratical movements.
-An innovative research design is used to simulate tipping points to study opinion formation and polarization in different populations to map (potential) developments in real societies.
+The attack on the Reichstag building (2020) or the storming of the U.S. Capitol (2021) illustrate the simultaneity of polarizing moments that threaten democracy in Germany and the United States.
+Both situations illustrate the importance of gaining a better understanding of societal tendencies leading to the threatining of democratic systems.

 Innovative research design